Computers and Printing

 Printing, Photocopying and Scanning

-There is a multi-functional device on the Ground Floor and another on the Third Floor.
-Both devices provide colour and black-and-white printing, photocopying and scanning.
+There are two multi-functional devices on the Ground Floor and another on the Third Floor.
+All devices provide colour and black-and-white printing, photocopying and scanning.
 You will need your University Card to log on to the devices.
 To use the printing and photocopying facilities, you first need to purchase eCredit.
-This can be done online using a credit or debit card, or in person at the University Computing Service Reception.
+This can be done online using a credit or debit card, or in person at the UIS Desk in the Roger Needham Building.

 For help with printing, please see our Printing Guide (copies of this are also available from the Library issue desk).

 - Black and white copies: 3p per A4 sheet, 6p per A3 sheet

 - Colour copies: 25p per A4 sheet, 50p per A3 sheet

 Please observe the Copyright, Designs and Patents Act 1988 when photocopying copyright material.
 It is a criminal offence to infringe this Act.
 Guidelines on copying copyright materials are displayed by each copier.
 Please read them.